 The Hot Alabama Summer of 1862

-After the capture of Corinth, Mississippi in May 1862, Buell and his army which included the 17th Kentucky, marched east.
-Their target was Chattanooga, Tennessee, but the hot sun of Northern Alabama took a terribly toll on the army.
+After the capture of Corinth, Mississippi in May 1862, Buell and his army, which included the 17th Kentucky, marched east.
+Their target was Chattanooga, Tennessee, but the hot sun of Northern Alabama took a terrible toll on the army.
 As you read this portion of the diary, it would appear that even Cox, who was by now a lieutenant, had no idea where the army was supposed to be going.
-The heat and dust were a terrible enemy, and caused more problems than the Confederates.
-Of course, Bragg's Invasion of Kentucky
+The heat and dust were a more lethal enemy and caused more problems than the Confederates.
+Of course, Bragg's invasion of Kentucky changed all of that.

 This morning six companies were ordered on picket at the bridge across bear creek.
 We had no objection to that order, for we were very anxious to go bathing, something we could not do every day.

 Relieved this morning by the 6th Ohio.
 Returned to camp and learned that we would be paid tomorrow which surprised us very much, for we have been dodging the paymaster since the first of January and had concluded that we were at the time beyond his reach.

 This morning we pitched tents and felt once more at home.
 This afternoon we had Brigade Review, but our Company, being on picket, did not attend.
 Pay master did not get through today.